-Germany is one of the world’s leading economies, but how does Germany do in terms of internet connectivity?
-Ever since many of us have been forced to work from home, the importance of access to a solid internet connection has become more apparent than ever!
+How does one of the world's leading economies compare when it comes to interned connectivity?
+With the increasing number of people working from home, the importance of access to a fast internet connection has become more apparent than ever.
 We’ll take a look at what German ISP are available and what connection type and speed you should look into for your new home in Germany.
 Let’s log into this topic!

 What’s the average internet speed in Germany?”

-As one of the primary economic hubs of the European Union, you’d think that Germany would be at the forefront of developing high-tech internet infrastructure.
-For regular users, there’s not much to complain about!
-In fact, Germany managed to double its average internet speed from around 27Mbps in 2015 to around 55 Mbps in 2020 (Cisco, 2020).
+Germany managed to double its average internet speed from around 27Mbps in 2015 to around 55 Mbps in 2020 (Cisco, 2020).
 Obviously, the speeds you can get depend on where you live, and on whether you live in an old or a modern building or part of a city.
-German Altbau is beautiful to look at, but probably isn’t hooked up to a super-fast network!

 Country Average Speed (Cisco, Cable.co.uk)